lbryio/dmca/2021/2021-08-02-Ethan-Ralph+Joshua-Moon-Counterclaim.md

 ***

 **Counter claim submitted on 8/2/2021.
 Claimant notified and will have 10 days to produce court documents that re-affrims their position.
-If 10 days passes, and no such proof is entered, the video will be reinstated:**
+If 10 business days passes, and no such proof is entered, the video will be reinstated:**

 I have a good faith belief that the content is transformative and fair in its use.